Analysis | Trump’s pre-spin seems to blame military, police interactions for coronavirus diagnosis

 The confluence of circumstances on Thursday night led to plenty of speculation.
 The White House has access to rapid-response tests, so how could Trump not know at that point whether he had tested positive?
 Hicks reportedly fell ill on Wednesday and was quarantined on Air Force One.
 But by Thursday night, Trump still didn’t have a final word?
 (Trump’s White House has rarely been forthcoming with his health information.)

 It was also an odd way to explain Hicks’s positive test.
-However much military members and law enforcement appreciate what the Trump White House has done for them, are they really going up to Trump’s low-profile, rarely-speaking-publicly senior counselor to hug her and try to kiss her?
+However much military members and law enforcement appreciate what the Trump White House has done for them, are they really going up to Trump’s low-profile senior counselor, who rarely speaks publicly, to hug her and try to kiss her?

 It’s clear Trump was setting the stage for how he would explain either Hicks’s positive test, or his own.
 His and the White House’s cavalier posture toward mask-wearing and continuing to hold large public rallies and events was suddenly looking more foolhardy than ever, and Trump sought to pre-blame it on something else — something that, conveniently, reflected a deep affection for Donald Trump.

 His explanation also tracks with his often-questionable stories about just how much affection supporters show him in private.
-Just this week, he cited a construction worker who was crying in gratitude when they met.
-He has told very similar stories about a coal miner, a steelworker, a farmer, and a man who looked like a football player, as CNN’s Daniel Dale noted Wednesday, often with plenty of “sirs” interspersed.
+Just this week, he cited a construction worker who he said was crying in gratitude when they met.
+He has told very similar stories about a coal miner, a steelworker, a farmer and a man who looked like a football player, as CNN’s Daniel Dale noted Wednesday, often with plenty of “sirs” interspersed.
 There is no doubt supporters will be in awe and perhaps become emotional when meeting a president, but Trump’s history of fabulism looms over his descriptions.

 Whether there’s some truth to it or not, here was the president effectively blaming military members and law enforcement for not being more careful when meeting their country’s leaders; there’s no other way to read it.
 It also didn’t allow for the idea that there should have been precautions to prevent these alleged scenes, which the Secret Service is more than capable of providing.

-But Trump has never been interested in all of that, and he clearly set the tone for the coronavirus being allowed to spread — whether it’s in how the White House or his campaign has handled precautions like masks and social distancing, or in how he has downplayed the severity of the virus, which has led his supporters to eschew such basic precautions much like Trump has.
+But Trump has never been interested in all of that, and he clearly set the tone for the coronavirus being allowed to spread — whether it’s in how the White House or his campaign has handled precautions such as masks and social distancing, or in how he has downplayed the severity of the virus, which has led his supporters to eschew such basic precautions, much like Trump has.

-This is unquestionably a sad moment in our country’s history; any president coming down with a serious illness can be destabilizing not just for the country, but for the world.
-But Trump’s effort to pre-spin this one is a thoroughly odd one, and it’s one that glosses over so much of what actually likely contributed to what health officials and his critics have long warned about — and has now happened.
+This is unquestionably a sad moment in U.S. history; any president coming down with a serious illness can be destabilizing, not just for the country but for the world.
+But Trump’s effort to pre-spin this one is a thoroughly odd one, and it’s one that glosses over so much of what probably contributed to an outcome that health officials and his critics have long warned about — and has now happened.